project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 }
 ```

-> :pencil2:
+#### Developing custom extensions

-> New functionality can be added to the zot registry by developing custom extensions for integration into zot.
+New functionality can be added to the zot registry by developing custom extensions for integration into zot.
 For information about developing extensions, see [_Developing New Extensions_](../developer-guide/extensions-dev.md).

 <a name="network_config"></a>